You can trust us with your claim while you continue living your life.

 There are many trucking regulations companies and truckers must follow, including:

 Yes, there is.
 Generally, the weight and size of tractor-trailers and other large trucks will substantially change the outcome of a collision with a much smaller automobile, particularly with respect to the amount of property damage and the severity of the injuries incurred.
-Unfortunately, truck accidents are typically much more severe than car-on-car accidents, and the litigation surrounding truck accidents is usually far more complicated than car crashes.
+Unfortunately, truck accidents are typically much more severe than car vs. car accidents, and the litigation surrounding truck accidents is usually far more complicated than car crashes.

 The quick answer to this question is “yes.”
 All too often, symptoms stemming from an accident do not manifest until many days (or sometimes weeks) after an accident occurs.
 Still, victims are advised to seek medical attention right away after an accident, even when they feel fine, as this will provide the necessary documentation that may be requested in the event your case goes to court.